 Our alumni’s consistent success with being admitted to their top choice of college exposes the myth that testing and grades are essential for entry to a top tier college.
 Graduates of TNS have a demonstrated maturity and self-awareness as learners, and a breadth of real world experience, that sets them apart from many other college applicants.
 More than fifty colleges and universities have admitted our graduates.

-*LEAP is an acronym for Learning, Experience and Performance
+*LEAP is an acronym for Learning, Exhibitions, and Performance